The-AI-Alliance/.github/profile/README.md

 # The AI Alliance

-Welcome to the [AI Alliance](https://thealliance.ai), a community of technology creators, developers, and adopters collaborating to advance safe, responsible AI rooted in open innovation.
+Welcome to the GitHub organization for the [AI Alliance](https://thealliance.ai), a community of technology creators, developers, and adopters collaborating to advance safe, responsible, and effective AI rooted in open innovation.
+Here, Alliance members collaborate on technical initiatives, AI technology guides, and related projects.

 The AI Alliance is focused on accelerating and disseminating open innovation across the AI technology landscape to improve foundational capabilities, safety, security and trust in AI, and to responsibly maximize benefits to people and society everywhere.

-This is the GitHub organization for Alliance projects.

 ## Applying AI in the Real World